houfaru/Dynamic-Power-Allocation-for-Noma/README.md

 where
-user A and C are connected to Base Station X user B and C are connectoed to Base Station Y
+user A and C are connected to Base Station X user B and C are connected to Base Station Y